(4.9 / 5 based on 41 ratings) See all reviews

-Whether an unleashed, stray dog has savagely attacked your nine-year-old while they were walking home from school or dogs attacked you in a park and you wound up hospitalized for your injuries, Slater & Zurz LLP dog bite attorneys can protect your rights and work on getting you the best result available.
+Whether an unleashed, stray dog has savagely attacked your nine-year-old while they were walking home from school or dogs attacked you in a park and you wound up hospitalized for your injuries, Slater & Zurz dog bite lawyers can protect your rights and work on getting you the best result available.

 Dog bites and mauling are among some of the most dangerous and traumatic injuries that the average American can sustain.
 Although fatal dog bites are less common, small children are statistically more likely to be bitten and disfigured or killed.
 Even a fit adult can experience long-term muscle and nerve damage and possible lifelong psychological stress.